ocrumbie-stack/BitgetConnect-1/replit.md

 The client-side is built with React 18, TypeScript, and Vite.
 It uses Tailwind CSS with shadcn/ui for mobile-first, responsive design.
 State management uses React Query for server state and caching, and Wouter for client-side routing.
 Real-time updates are via WebSocket.
 The application has a component-based structure, organized around a bottom navigation bar with five main sections: Home, Markets, Trade, Bot, and Assets.

 ## Backend Architecture
 The server-side uses Express.js with TypeScript.
 It integrates with the Bitget API for futures market data and provides a WebSocket server for live updates.
 Data is currently stored in-memory, designed with an abstract `IStorage` interface for future database integration.
+Account balance calculation properly aggregates margin used from all individual positions to provide accurate total balance (available + margin used).

 ## Data Storage Solutions
 The system uses in-memory storage with an `IStorage` interface, prepared for future integration with PostgreSQL using Drizzle ORM.
 The schema defines models for users, Bitget credentials, futures data, positions, and account information.